 Distance – 311 miles

-We stopped overnight in Gallup which is another famous route 66 town (it’s even in the song) but we chose a motel on the outskirts which meant we didn’t get much time to explore there which was a shame.
-It was a cheap and clean motel though and can still recommend it for a budget night on the road.
+We stopped overnight in Gallup which is another famous route 66 town (it’s even in the song) – we ended up choosing a motel on the outskirts which I wouldn’t recommend as it meant we didn’t get much time to explore the town which was a shame.

 Day 5 – Gallup NM – Holbrook AZ